Medicine Ball Reverse Lunge exercise demonstration image

 Breathing

-Inhale as you descend into the lunge; exhale forcefully as you drive back up to the starting position.
-Brace the core tightly throughout.
+Inhale as you lower into the lunge; exhale as you drive back to standing.
+Brace core throughout.

 Tempo